 Some tools can be used to connect to sources that native Snowflake tools cannot (without the help of API calls), such as Salesforce.
 Other features include email notifications (to let you know if a job failed or is running long), job scheduling, orchestration to ensure your data gets to Snowflake when you want it, and of course, full automation of your complete data ingestion process.

 There are many different third-party tools that work with Snowflake.
 To help you make your choice, here are the ones we consider to be the best.

 What Are the Best Third-Party Data Ingestion Tools for Snowflake?

 Fivetran is a tool dedicated to replicating applications, databases, events, and files into a high-performance data warehouse, such as Snowflake.
 The Fivetran team boasts that setup can take as little as five minutes to complete, allowing your team to move to Snowflake quickly and efficiently.

-Additionally, the color-coded standardized pipelines in Fivetran are fully-managed and require zero maintenance on the user’s part.
+Additionally, the 300+ standardized connectors allow pipelines in Fivetran to be fully managed and require zero maintenance on the user’s part.